-As of March 31, 2021, the number of record holders of (i) our Class A common stock was 562 and (ii) our Class B common stock was 3.
-After giving effect to this offering and the Exchange Transactions (assuming 90% of the aggregate liquidation preference of all outstanding shares of Preferred Stock are exchanged for Class A common stock), there will be 16,581,117 shares of Class A common stock issued and outstanding or 17,114,502 shares (if the underwriters exercise their option to purchase additional shares from us in full), there will be 6,121,052 shares of Class B common stock issued and outstanding (representing 1,224,212 shares of Class A common stock on an as-converted basis), there will be 5,275 shares of Class C Preferred Stock issued and outstanding (assuming 90% of all outstanding shares of Class C Preferred Stock are exchanged for Class A common stock), and there will be 1,229,063 shares of Class D Preferred Stock issued and outstanding (assuming 90% of all outstanding shares of Class D Preferred Stock are exchanged for Class A common stock).
+As of March 31, 2021, the number of record holders of (i) our Class A common stock was 562 and (ii) our Class B common stock was 2.
+After giving effect to this offering and the Exchange Transactions, but before any Preferred Stock redemption, there will be 18,167,540 shares of Class A common stock issued and outstanding (or 18,767,540 shares if the underwriters exercise their option to purchase additional shares from us in full), there will be 6,121,052 shares of Class B common stock issued and outstanding (representing 1,224,212 shares of Class A common stock on an as-converted basis), there will be 5,275 shares of Class C Preferred Stock issued and outstanding, and there will be 1,229,079 shares of Class D Preferred Stock issued and outstanding.
 These outstanding amounts do not reflect the 263,667 vested stock options exercisable into shares of Class A common stock, which are held by certain employees and directors.